-One specific study showed the herb had estrogenic activity for women, which can be a huge benefit, as we have seen in both cordyceps and epimedium.
-It was also cited for its use in helping women’s menstrual disorders and fertility.
+One specific study showed the herb had estrogenic activity for women.
+This can be a huge benefit, as we have seen in both cordyceps and Epimedium.
+The study authors also cited its use in helping women’s menstrual disorders and fertility.

-It can help reduce symptoms of this stage of life possibly, and may even reduce one’s need to depend on synthetic estrogens prescribed by doctors, though more studies are needed.
+It can help reduce symptoms of this stage of life, possibly.
+It may even reduce one’s need to depend on synthetic estrogens prescribed by doctors, though more studies are needed.

 It’s native to southeast Asia (specifically Malaysia), and it is almost synonymous with boosting male health.
 It does this by raising testosterone levels naturally by supporting the body’s ability to produce and balance them on its own.

-The herb long jack is also known to have practically dozens of other different names—such as tongkat ali or pasak bumi—each of them from a different language in the region.
+The herb long jack is also known to have practically dozens of other different names.
+From Tongkat Ali to Pasak Bumi, each name is from a different language in the region.

-When it comes down to sexual health though, long jack doesn’t discriminate.
+When it comes down to reproductive health, though, long jack doesn’t discriminate.

-This is seen in studies like this one, where the herb very fascinatingly lowered testosterone levels in female test subjects.
-The result: the females, which were experiencing disorders due to excessive testosterone (with polycystic ovarian syndrome (PCOS)-like symptoms), experienced relief and even treatment.
+Studies like this one show the herb helps lower testosterone levels in female test subjects.
+The females were experiencing disorders due to excessive testosterone (with polycystic ovarian syndrome (PCOS)-like symptoms).
+The result: they experienced relief and even treatment.

 It also restored subjects’ fertility and normalized their fertility cycles.

-More studies will be needed to explore these effects further, but this shows that long jack—amazingly—could possibly help women with excessive testosterone.
+More studies will be needed to explore these effects further.
+However, this shows that long jack—amazingly—could possibly help women with excessive testosterone.

 Pine pollen is yet another botanical that is ever-so-popular for supporting men’s health concerns.

-But, like long jack, its famous effects on testosterone (due to its containing of phyto-androgens, according to research) don’t just go one way.
-They go both ways, for men and women alike.
+It’s famous effects on testosterone (due to its containing of phyto-androgens, according to research) don’t just go one way.
+They go both ways for men and women alike.

 That’s because testosterone isn’t just a man’s hormone.

 That’s right: women have it and need it, too.
-What’s more, low testosterone levels can be responsible for a number of problems in women—most notably, low sex drive and energy, especially in women who have low estrogen levels too, according to studies.
+What’s more, low testosterone levels can be responsible for a number of problems in women.
+Most notably, it could contribute to low sex drive and energy.
+This is especially true in women who have low estrogen levels, too, according to studies.